AdaCore/spark2014/docs/lrm/source/packages.rst

       procedure Read_Port (Port : in Volatile_Type; Value : out Integer)
          with Depends => (Value => Port);
-          -- Port is Volatile and potentially has Asyn_Readers and Async_Writers -- As an in mode parameter it can only be read by the program but it -- might have external, asynchronous writers
+          -- Port is Volatile and potentially has Async_Readers and Async_Writers -- As an in mode parameter it can only be read by the program but it -- might have external, asynchronous writers